Miro0o/Docs-Notes/CS/🏠 Assets/📌 How to learn English the right way/How to learn English the right way.md

 ## Intro
-This post records my path of english learning.
+This series of posts track my path of english learning.